toasterparty/oc2-modding/README.md

 # Overcooked!
 2 Mods

-OC2-Modding is a general-purpose modding framework for Team 17's hit game *Overcooked!
+OC2-Modding is a general-purpose modding framework for PC version of *Overcooked!
 2*.

 There are two main uses for it right now:
 - [Archipelago Randomizer/MultiWorld](https://archipelago.gg/games/Overcooked!%202/info/en)